 Most of us have had to deal with a broken light bulb at some point in time.
 If you haven't run into this problem, you'll likely experience it in the future.
-It's always a challenge, but here are some tricks that can make removing the base easier.
+It's always a challenge, but the following tricks can make removing the base easier.

 - First, make certain that the power to the fixture is off.
 If the problem is in a plug-connected lamp, unplug it.
 If it's a hard-wired fixture, turn the switch off and put a piece of tape over it or, best of all, turn the breaker off or remove the fuse for that circuit and close the cover of the breaker or fuse cabinet.

-Second, get a wastebasket or a strong trash bag and put all the broken glass in it.
+- Get a wastebasket or a strong trash bag and put all the broken glass in it.
 If there are some shards still attached to the base, either leave them or wearing gloves and eye protection, carefully snap them off to enable you to turn the base of the light bulb out of the socket.
 Once it's ready, use a broken bulb extractor, a pair of pliers, or a potato.

 Broken Bulb Extractor